 For submission for the European Master's course of Biomedical Engineering, an application form has to be filled in, which need to be send together with the additional documents (see under 'Apply now') to the coordinating institute.
-To start the programme in September 2020, the deadline for submission is 1 March 2020 for students from all over the world.
+To start the programme in September 2020, the deadline for submission is 3 January 2020 (NEW deadline) for students from all over the world.

 For the 2020 intake we have up to max 8 scholarships available within the CEMACUBE programme.
 The scholarship has a total value of up to max 17.500 euro and is for the full 24 months of the programme and contributes towards the costs of accommodation, living and travel between partner universities.